luz-ojeda/luz-ojeda.github.io/src/content/blog/es/linea-de-tiempo.md

 2024 🍞 empecé a aprender panadería

-2024 💼 empecé a trabajar en Compass
+2024 💼 trabajo en Compass

 2024 🌍 primer viaje a otro continente (Europa)